 Earthrace Guarantees Speed, Fuel Efficiency and Safety

 Earthrace is a wave-piercing 78 ft. trimaran powerboat designed to circumnavigate the world fueled exclusively by biodiesel.
-Earthrace, which aims to demonstrate the viability of biofuel to
+Earthrace, which aims to demonstrate the viability of biofuel to to power a ship around the world, found FLOW-3D invaluable for simulating and optimizing their design performance.

 "(We) were able to see how the boat was likely to perform in the different types of seas we were likely to come across on our global voyage.
 We were then able to modify the design to ensure that not only speed, but fuel efficiency and safety were taken into account." — Pete Bethune, skipper of Earthrace